 “When we look at high doses of vitamin C given intravenously as an actual chemo-therapeutic agent, we have wonderfully uplifting news for every cancer patient in the world.
 It’s easy, safe, and inexpensive to have a physician give an IV.
 You just have to insist on it.
 I believe in the next ten years this will become more accepted.
-But people with cancer cant afford to wait, and the ones who are already dead have been grossly mistreated by the medical profession and a government that’s supposed to encourage free research and development of all possibilities.” – Andrew W. Saul PhD.
+But people with cancer cant afford to wait, and the ones who are already dead have been grossly mistreated by the medical profession and a government that’s supposed to encourage free research and development of all possibilities.”
+Dr Andrew W. Saul

 The benefits of high dose vitamin C

-The Recommended Daily Allowance of vitamin C for an adult is only 60 to 95 mg per day, and as you can see for yourself is grossly inadequate compared to the examples given above.
-This amount may be enough to ward off the development of scurvy, but it is certainly not enough to promote the good health of an individual or to heal from a serious illness.
+The Recommended Daily Allowance of vitamin C for an adult is only 60 to 95 mg per day, and as you can see is grossly inadequate compared to the examples above.
+This minimal amount may be enough to ward off the development of scurvy, but it is certainly not enough to promote good health in an individual, or to heal from a serious illness.
+Your body, just like that of any other creature, will require even more vitamin C when YOU are sick, injured or under stress.

 Vitamin C is responsible for wound healing and immune system function.
-Your body, just like that of any other creature, will require even more vitamin C when YOU are sick, injured or under stress.

-Vitamin C is destroyed when food is cooked, so eating plenty of raw foods high in vitamin C is essential.
-Also, vitamin C is a water soluble vitamin, meaning it is not stored in the body though it is utilized continuously by the body.
+Vitamin C is destroyed when food is cooked, so eating plenty of raw foods that are high in vitamin C is essential.
+Also, vitamin C is a water soluble vitamin, meaning it is not stored in the body although it is utilized continuously by the body.